italiangrid/voms/documentation/voms-admin-guide/3.2.0/index.md

 ## The command line utilities <a name="cli">&nbsp;</a>

-### voms-admin<a name="cli-voms-admin">&nbsp;</a>

-VOMS Admin comes with a python command line client utility, called voms-admin, that can be used to perform most of the operations on the VOMS database that are implemented by the Web interface.
+VOMS Admin comes with a command line client utility, called voms-admin, that can be used to perform most of the operations on the VOMS database that are implemented by the Web interface.

 `voms-admin` uses the UNIX effective user ID to choose which X509 credential it must use to connect to a (possibly remote) VOMS Admin instance.
 When ran as root, `voms-admin` uses the host credentials found in /etc/gridsecurity.
 When running as a normal user, `voms-admin does the following:`